4-H

 When is the Freestone County Fair?

 Freestone County Fair is always the week prior to the 3rd Saturday in June.
 The sale takes place on the third Saturday, so the shows will take place Tuesday-Friday.
-The 2022 Dates are: June 13-18, 2022

 Erin will present information about county fair livestock projects (heifers, sheep, goats, swine, rabbits, poultry) at the January club meetings.
 But keep in mind County Fair steers are validated the first Saturday in December.
 If you need help finding a livestock project Erin can help just let her know.